abcnorio/mixedmethod-rcode/README.md

 If you ever refer to any part of the R code, please cite it as:

-Guertler, Leo (2023).
+Guertler, L (2023).
 R code supplement to Guertler & Huber (2023). *Objektive Ansichten und subjektive Analysen.
 Qual, Quan und Logik.* R code published on [Github](https://github.com/abcnorio/mixedmethod-rcode) and [OSDN](https://osdn.net/projects/mixedmethod-rcode).

 ## Disclaimer